dangerousl/dangerousl.github.io/content/2020-06-27-in-defense-of-video-games.md

 For brevity, let's use a single example.
 When you read the word "minuet," can you feel the time signature in your head?
 What if you had a base understanding of various musical styles before you started "officially" learning music in middle school or high school?

-I don't want to skip this here, I can't stress enough that the awesome soundtracks I listened to for hours on end while I played these games (or even just sat in the options menu to listen to the songs... seriously.) was a major contributor to my future passion in music.
+I don't want to skip this here, I can't stress enough that the awesome soundtracks I listened to for hours on end while I played these games (or even just sat in the options menu to listen to the songs... seriously.) contibuted heavily to a future passion in music.

 ### So, what did it end up _producing_?